 Biology is an exciting and rapidly developing subject, with many applications in fields as diverse as conservation biology and molecular genetics.

 The study of living things has undergone tremendous expansion in recent years, and topics such as cellular and molecular biology, evolutionary biology and ecology are advancing rapidly.
 These developments are having a tremendous impact on society, in areas such as medicine, the environment and agriculture.
-Biology is a single honours degree course (either 3 years for a BA, or 4 years for a MBiol) taught jointly by the Departments of Plant Sciences and Zoology.
+Biology is a single honours degree course (either 3 years for a BA, or 4 years for a MBiol) taught by the Department of Biology.

 At Keble: 6